 The workshop will include presentation and Q&A about several diversity & sustainability models:

 - Bemidji State University’s Sustainability Model

-- North Hennepin Community College’s Vision for Sustainability, Diversity, Equity and Inclusion, including Student Diversity Affinity Groups and Community Organizing Class Partnership with the City of Brooklyn Parks
+- North Hennepin Community College’s Vision for Sustainability, Diversity, Equity and Inclusion, including the Dave Larsen American Indian Immersion Experience, Student Diversity Affinity Groups and our Community Organizing Class Partnership with the City of Brooklyn Park

 - University of Minnesota’s Sustainability Leadership Program – Place, Relationships & Expression